Kuree/pysv/docs/basics.rst

 -----------------------------------
 By default, if a function argument type is not specified, pysv will assume it is of ``DataType.Int`` type (``int32_t`` in C).
-To specify the argument type, we can add the types to the function decorator.
+To specify the argument type, we can add the types to the function decorator with given argument name.

 .. code-block:: Python